MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-fftfunction.md

 ## Returns

-The function returns the complex fft in two series, the first one for the real component, and the second one for the imaginary one
+The function returns the complex inverse fft in two series.
+The first series for the real component and the second one for the imaginary component.

 ## Example